Benjru/Wormhole/README.md

 ## 🚧 Under construction 🚧

 Wormhole is an X window manager written in C using the XCB library.
-Currently, functionality is limited.
+Currently, functionality is very limited.
 Logic has been included to handle reading in keybind configurations, connecting to the X server, and displaying a window when an application is launched.
-However; reparenting and window manipulation has not yet been implemented.
-Furthermore, this behaviour is not yet configurable.
+However, features such as automatic tiling, reparenting and resizing floating windows have not yet been implemented

 ## Compiling from source